robstave/angular2-training/session-two/page1.md

 Typescript has two new varible types. _Let_ and _const_.

-Let gives us a block scoped variable.
-Javascript never had this.
+_Let_ gives us a block scoped variable.
+Javascript never had this. _Var_ was [Hoisted](https://www.geeksforgeeks.org/scoping-hoisting-javascript/) and technically declared at the top of the functional scope.
 You might not have even known this unless you ran jslint on some code that might have reused a variable in a loop.

 > var Variables in JavaScript are function scoped.
 > This is different from many other languages (C# / Java etc.) where the variables are block scoped.
-> If you bring a block scoped mindset to JavaScript, you would expect the following to print 123, instead it will print 456:
+> If you bring a _block-scoped_ mindset to JavaScript, you would expect the following to print 123, instead it will print 456:

 ```typescript
 var foo = 123;